thisIsMadelyn/thisIsMadelyn/README.md

-# 👋 Hi there, I'm ΜΑΓΔΑΛΗΝΗ!
+# 👋 Hi there, I'm MADELYN!

 🎓 I'm an Information & Electronic Systems Engineering student at the **International Hellenic University**, passionate about Software Engineering, technology, and continuous learning.